Kari Kimmel

-Kari Meredyth Kimmel (born April 16, 1978) is an American singer, songwriter, composer, and producer.
+Kari Meredyth Kimmel is an American singer, songwriter, composer, and producer.
 She is best known for the theme track It's Not Just Make Believe for Ella Enchanted, the theme track Black for The Walking Dead trailer, her Cruel Summer cover for Cobra Kai, and the theme track Where You Belong for The Fosters.
 Her music ranges across the genres of pop, rock and folk.

 Early life and education

 Kimmel was born and raised in Boca Raton, Florida.
 Shortly after graduating high school, she relocated to Los Angeles to pursue a career in music.

 She has cited Carole King as her biggest musical inspiration.
-She has also said that she draws inspiration from Bonnie Raitt, Elton John, and Sheryl Crow.
+She has also stated that she draws inspiration from Bonnie Raitt, Elton John and Sheryl Crow.